lhz90529/CMU15213/Lectures/Overview.md

 #### Textbook
 - _Computer Systems: A Programmer’s Perspective, Third Edition (CS:APP3e), Pearson, 2016_
 - _The C Programming Language, Second Edition, Prentice Hall, 1988_

+#### Labs
+##### Programms and Datas
+- L0(C programming Lab): Test/refresh your C programming abilities
+- L1 (datalab): Manipulating bits
+- L2 (bomblab): Defusing a binary bomb
+- L3 (attacklab): The basics of code injection attacks

+##### The Memory Hierarchy
+- L4 (cachelab): Building a cache simulator and optimizing for locality.
+    - Learn how to exploit locality in your programs.

+##### Exceptional Control Flow
+- L5 (tshlab): Writing your own Unix shell
+    - A first introduction to concurrency

+##### Virtual Memory
+- L6 (malloclab): Writing your own malloc package
+    - Get a real feel for systems-level programming

+##### Networking, and Concurrency
+- L7 (proxylab): Writing your own Web proxy
+    - Learn network programming and more about concurrency and synchronization.